 - Institute of Leadership and Management Certificate in Coaching and Mentoring Liverpool John Moores University

 - Master of Arts Advanced Educational Practice (Mentoring and Coaching) with Merit Liverpool John Moores University

 - Post Graduate Certificate in Education (Secondary Science) Edge Hill University

-I love to learn, and here are some of the additional courses I have attended:
+I love to learn, and here are a selection of additional courses I have attended: